 3.13 On November 13, 2014, the Town Council convened the first of a series of meetings with Obey Creek Ventures, LLC to begin negotiation regarding a Development Agreement for Obey Creek.

-3.14 The purpose of this Agreement is to facilitate the Development of the Property in a way that best realizes the public benefits to the Town and the Developer Owners.
-The Development of the Property requires a major investment by the Developer Owners in facilities, substantial front-end investment in on-site and off-site improvements, participation in other programs for public benefit and purposes, and substantial commitments of the resources to achieve the benefits of the Development for the Developer Owners and the Town.
-The Developer Owners will be unable to make and realize the benefits from such commitments without the assurances provided by this Agreement.
+3.14 The purpose of this Agreement is to facilitate the Development of the Property in a way that provides predictability and best realizes the public benefits to the Town and the private benefit to the Developer Owners.

 3.15 The general benefits to be received by the Town from the implementation of the Development include, without limitation: